Home > Backup and Recovery Blog > Hyper V backup software tools. Best Hyper V backup solutions

 Conclusion

-Bacula Enterprise is a strong choice as a primary backup solution for your Hyper V VMs.
+Bacula Enterprise is also a strong choice as a primary backup solution for your Hyper V VMs.
 As a heavy-lifting enterprise solution, aimed at large organizations with large and complex data environments, Bacula offers a lot of different capabilities, especially in terms of customization, scalability, reliability and above all, security.

 About the author